-- 1. The first examination will occur on February 11, 2015 and will comprise 25% of the course grade. - 2.
-The second examination will occur on March 11, 2015 and will comprise 25% of the course grade. - 3.
-The final examination will occur at 12:00-1:45 on Friday May 1, 2015 and will comprise 30% of the course grade. - 4.
-Sets of problems will be assigned in class and will comprise 20% of the final grade.
+1. The first examination will occur on Wednesday February 10, 2016 and will constitute 25% of the course grade.

+2. The second examination will occur on Wednesday March 9, 2016 and will constitute 25% of the course grade.

+3. The final examination will occur at 4:00-5:45 pm on Friday April 29, 2016 and will constitute 30% of the course grade.

+4. Sets of problems will be assigned in class and will constitute 20% of the final grade.

+In lieu of lecture on Friday March 4, please attend the Severe Weather Symposium!

+Units: Numerical answers are incomplete unless they are accompanied by the correct units.
+Students will lose points on examinations and homework assignments if the units are incorrect or missing.

 Examination format: Each examination will begin with a series of terms to define in one or two sentences.
 You will have a choice of which terms you choose to define.
-The remainder of the examination will consist of short essay questions that you can answer with a few sentences and problems like the problems that will be assigned as homework.
+The remainder of the examination will consist of short essay questions and problems like the problems that will be assigned as homework.
 The examinations are designed to test your comprehension and understanding of the material, as well as your ability to recall basic dynamic principles.
+You may use a scientific or graphing calculator on the exams.
+Cell phone calculators are not permitted during exams.

-Homework assignments: The homework assignments are designed to accomplish several goals.
+Homework assignments: Homework assignments will be due in class every 1-2 weeks.
+The homework assignments are designed to accomplish several goals.
 The first goal is to give students some experience solving basic dynamic problems using concepts introduced in class.
 A second goal is to make students think about the dynamic processes that occur in certain atmospheric phenomena.
 More challenging problems may require students to combine dynamic principles in order to arrive at the solution to the problem.
 Some problems will be similar to the tasks require of operational meteorologists.
 Other problems will deal with fundamental principles and calculations that are used to develop meteorological models and software.
 Homework assignments are expected to be the work of the student whose name appears on them.
 Copying another student's work is plagiarism and is considered to be academic misconduct.